ahives/HareDu2/README.md

 Example,

-PM> Install-Package -Version 1.1.0 HareDu
+PM> Install-Package -Version 2.0.0 HareDu

-Since HareDu 2 was built primarily using Mono 5.x you can now also get HareDu in your preferred .NET environment running multiple operating systems (e.g. macOS, Linux, etc.).
+Since HareDu 2 was built primarily using Core APIs in Mono 5.x, it is now possible to get it in your preferred .NET environment on your preferred operating systems (e.g. Windows, macOS, Linux, etc.).

 Getting Started